philips-software/spdx-builder/README.md

 Should-have:
 - [ ] Support RDF/XML SPDX output format
 - [ ] Support output "flavors" for the purpose of the generated SBOM.
+- [ ] Include CPE identifiers for correlation with CVE/NVD security vulnerabilities.

 Others:
 - [ ] Integration with [Quartermaster (QMSTR)](https://qmstr.org/).